-PathWave FPGA comes with an HVI example located in C:\Program Files\Keysight\PathWave FPGA 2020 Update 1.0\examples.
+PathWave FPGA comes with an HVI example located in the examples directory of the PathWave FPGA install location.
 To run the HVI example you will need to install PathWave FPGA and the Keysight M3601A HVI software.

-Navigate to the example directory at listed above, copy the HVlexample directory to a location with write permissions, and open the directory and open the HVlexample.kfdk project file in PathWave FPGA.
+Navigate to the example directory at listed above, copy the HVIexample directory to a location with write permissions, and open the HVIexample.kfdk project file in PathWave FPGA.

 The PathWave FPGA project instantiates two register blocks each with three registers.
-The first register block (Reg_xN_1) connects to an HVI port called Hvi0.
-The second register block (Reg_xN_2) connects to an HVI port called Hvi1.
-The register output from Reg_xN_1 is connected to the register input of Reg_xN_2.
+The first register block (Reg\xN\1) connects to an HVI port called Hvi0.
+The second register block (Reg\xN\2) connects to an HVI port called Hvi1.
+The register output from Reg\xN\1 is connected to the register input of Reg\xN\2.
 This allows the HVI code to write values to Hvi0 and read back the values at Hvi1.